prabal1997/prabal1997.github.io/README.md

 ## How we built AccuTrack
 AccuTrack can be largely divided into three major, related components:

 **Hardware:** Each part of the sensor was created with cost in mind.
-We developed custom wireless flex sensors using tinfoil, pencil-shaded paper to prepare working prototypes on a small budget.
-This sped up the testing process allowed us to collect real-data for the purposes of developing our data-analysis tools.
+We developed custom wireless flex sensors using tinfoil, and pencil-shaded paper to prepare working prototypes on a small budget.
+This sped up the testing process and allowed us to collect real data for the purpose of developing our data-analysis tools.
 These sensors are attached to the arms or legs of the user to track their movement as they perform their required tasks.

 **Data Processing:** AccuTrack uses Azure functions to process incoming motion data in real-time.
 This required us to develop custom signal-processing and machine-learning algorithms that could efficiently filter, compress, store and analyze large amounts of incoming sensor-data for rapid execution on Azure functions platform.
 We also used some predictive tools to identify trends in employee efficiency over time.